Looking for books for college students? Keep reading, you’ll love this guide.

 This book teaches you so many more lessons that I can’t describe in words.
 You better read this book to receive those learning.

 11: Rich Dad and Poor Dad

-This book is written by Robert T. Kiyosaki who is an American businessman and a great author.
-This is the best book I have ever read.
+This book is written by Robert T. Kiyosaki, an American businessman, and a great author.
+This is one of the best books I have ever read.